Stressed employee with his head in his hands at his desk

 There are several ways companies can improve mental health in the workplace.
 Here are five strategies that help support employee wellness:

-- Mental Health Awareness — Having an open dialogue about mental health in the office can make team members feel safe and comfortable about the concept.
+1. Mental Health Awareness: Having an open dialogue about mental health in the office can make team members feel safe and comfortable about the concept.
 It also increases the likelihood that employees will approach managers or coworkers about wellness concerns.

-- Flexible Scheduling — Employees struggling with work-life balance may benefit from more flexibility in the workplace.
+2. Flexible Scheduling: Employees struggling with work-life balance may benefit from more flexibility in the workplace.
 Frequent breaks, mental health days, hybrid schedules and flexible work hours are solutions many companies have embraced in the last few years.

-- Addressing Stress — Surveys show most Americans admit to feeling work-related stress.
+3. Addressing Stress: Surveys show most Americans admit to feeling work-related stress.
 Providing resources and guidance to help manage stress can relieve tensions and establish healthy coping mechanisms.

-- Employee Benefits and Resources — Many organizations have reevaluated benefit offerings to ensure employees have access to mental health services and resources.
+4. Employee Benefits and Resources: Many organizations have reevaluated benefit offerings to ensure employees have access to mental health services and resources.
 Examples may include upgrading employee insurance coverage to include therapy sessions or offering paid time off for mental health concerns.

-- Manager Training and Education — Management should be able to recognize signs of mental illness, excessive stress and bullying in the workplace.
+5. Manager Training and Education: Management should be able to recognize signs of mental illness, excessive stress and bullying in the workplace.
 Every organization should implement a program that teaches leaders how to handle mental health concerns and meet regularly to address environmental factors contributing to stress.

 Fostering a supportive work environment that prioritizes mental health proves to employees you care about them as individuals and value them beyond their work achievements.
 By creating a wellness-positive atmosphere, you can improve workplace culture and prevent anxiety about mental health in employees.

 Prioritizing employee well-being can help businesses maintain productivity, keep workers engaged and even attract new talent.
-If you’re looking to improve your mental health offerings, visit our website to learn more about our benefits plans and programs or contact an advisor today.
+If you’re looking to improve your mental health benefits offerings, visit our website to learn more or contact your employee benefits advisor today.
 BCH is here to help you keep team members happy and healthy when it matters.